 3. Corporations Are Not People

 Overturning Citizens United would be a huge step towards removing corporate money from politics.
-In a free-thinking world, we end all corporation campaign contributions and media spending and publicly fund all elections
+In a free-thinking world, we end all corporation campaign contributions and media spending and publicly fund all elections.
+If corporations are people, then the owners and stockholders should no longer be sheltered by limited liability.

 4. Constitutional Convention Every 10 Years